 Additionally, a term life insurance policy can help preserve a certain standard of living for a spouse and children if a primary income earner dies.
 No one wants to contemplate a worst-case scenario, but some foresight and planning helps alleviate stress associated with an unexpected loss and gives you peace of mind to focus on building your career.

 In the end, life is like studying for the bar: Those who are dedicated and plan well are likely to come out ahead.
 Thankfully, just a small investment of time — and some solid financial guidance — can establish a financial strategy that helps achieve major life goals.
 If you are looking to get your law student loans under control, there are options available to you.
-Use this loan refinance calculator to see what your rate with First Republic1 could be in under a minute.
+Use the free student loan refinance calculator to see what your rate with First Republic1 could be in under a minute.